 The Triangle Inequality

 Let x and y be vectors that form two sides of a triangle whose third side is x+y.
 The expression ||x|| denotes the length of a vector x.
 (It's more generally called a norm in mathematics.)
 The triangle inequality expresses the fact that the sum of the lengths of any two sides of a triangle cannot be less than the length of the third side.
 It is used ubiquitously throughout mathematics.
-As an exercise you may want to prove the
+As an exercise, you may want to prove the

 x+y<x+y